blend-os/website/README.md

 New BlendOS docs (WIP).
 Built with Material for MkDocs.

-Please read the [contribution guide](https://blend-docs-material.pages.dev/contributing#docs) as well.
+Please read the [contribution guide](https://blend-docs-material.pages.dev/contributing#docs) for information on additional features, classes and macros.

 # TOC